tilezen/go-tilepacks/README.md

 # go-tilepacks

-A Go-based tile downloader that saves to deduplicated mbtiles files.
+A Go-based tile downloader that saves to deduplicated files.

 ## Tools